How to copy a table from PDF to Excel: 8 methods explained

 Use our free online conversion tool to extract tables from PDFs.

 All you have to do is upload the PDF.
 Let the tool process and convert the file.
-You can then download the same in the spreadsheet format of your choice.
+You can then download it in the spreadsheet format of your choice.
 The reliability, functionality, and accuracy of these tools can vary greatly, but they generally work well for simple tasks.

 Some of the most popular PDFs to Excel converters include: